 So avoid the loonies and the Moonies, and stick with the Post.
 Even if you don’t agree with my politics, you’re going down to D.C. for baseball, and the Post’s sports section kicks ass.

 The centerpoint for addresses is the Capitol Building.
 North and South Capitol Streets separate east from west, and East Capitol Street and the National Mall separate north from south.
-The city is divided into quadrants: NW, NE, SE and SW, although because of the Capitol's location is not in the exact geographic centerpoint of the city, NW has about as much territory as the other 3 quadrants put together.
+The city is divided into quadrants: NW, NE, SE and SW.
+Because of the Capitol's location is not in the exact geographic centerpoint of the city, NW has about as much territory as the other 3 quadrants put together.
 In fact, the Navy Yard and the Nationals Park area take up about half the SW quadrant.

 Remember: On street signs, 1st Street is written out as FIRST, and I Street is written out as EYE, so as to avoid confusion.
 And for the same reason, since I and J were virtually indistinguishable in written script when D.C. was founded in 1800, there is no J Street.
 Once the letters are expended, they go to to 2- and then 3-syllable words beginning with the sequential letters: Adams, Bryant, Clifton, etc.

-The longest home run yet in the new park was hit by Adam Dunn, then with the Nats, in 2009, 458 feet.
-Frank Howard hit the longest at Robert F. Kennedy Stadium, a 500-foot shot in 1970, which is still commemorated with a white seat.
-The longest at Griffith Stadium is hard to figure: Although Mickey Mantle was credited with a 565-foot blast in 1953, every quoted eyewitness confirms that the ball hit a scoreboard at the back of the left-field bleachers before flying into a backyard a block away.
+The longest home run yet in the new park was hit by Michael Morse of the Nats (now with the Giants), in 2012, 465 feet.
+Howard hit the longest at Robert F. Kennedy Stadium, a shot estimated at 500 feet shot in 1970, which is still commemorated with a white seat.
+The longest at Griffith Stadium is hard to figure: Although Mickey Mantle was credited with a 565-foot blast in 1953, every quoted eyewitness confirmed that the ball hit a scoreboard at the back of the left-field bleachers before flying into a backyard a block away.
 Since you're only supposed to measure from home plate to where the ball first hit something, that was more like a 460-foot homer; still, it was the only ball ever to clear those bleachers.
 Babe Ruth may have hit a longer homer at Griffith in the 1920s, and Josh Gibson may have done so while playing a home game there for the Negro Leagues' Homestead Grays (who divided their home games between Washington and Pittsburgh -- Homestead is a town outside Pittsburgh), but there simply aren't specifics as to when, or to how long.